diaspora-orm/diaspora/doc/create-an-adapter.md

 </div>

 Then, because your adapter is a *plugin* for Diaspora, add **Diaspora** as a [peerDependency](https://nodejs.org/en/blog/npm/peer-dependencies/).
-Note that the first version of Diaspora that supports adding an adapter is version `0.2.0`, so your `package.json` should be something like:
+Note that the first version of Diaspora that supports adding an adapter is version `0.2.0`.
+Your `package.json` should be something like:

 {% highlight json %}
 {